 THING NUMBER FIVE: MAKE SURE YOU HAVE A CALL TO ACTION

 Every time we write a blog post, it needs to be optimized and beneficial to our audience.
 If you want to make money from your blog, you have to make sure that you follow these five points in this article.

 When it comes to a “call to action” it doesn’t have to be complicated.
 We just want to encourage our readers to do something specific by the time they reach the end of our article.
 Do you want your reader to follow you on social media?
 Do you want them to subscribe to your mailing list?
 Or do you want them to buy something?

 Be respectful, but don’t be shy.
 Provide lots of free value throughout your entire blog post, and then ask your reader to do something specific at the end.
-For example, I always ask my readers to share their personal experience in the comments of my article.
-I do this because I genuinely want to know how my readers feel and what they need from me.
-Here is a post that will show you what I mean.
+For example, I usually ask my readers to share the post on social media.
+Here’s an article that will show you what I mean.

 If you’re creating a template for your future blog posts, make sure it ends with a specific call to action.

 Also, be sure to check out >> this article << that walks you through the most important things you need to do before publishing every blog post.

 These are just a few of the fundamentals you need to master for building better content and writing blog posts that will make money.
 After all, when you start pitching to companies and writing professionally, you’ll need to have this part down.
 Your content itself needs to stand out and show off your genuine voice.